evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 after logging in.
 It always follows up this initial `GET` to a `GET` to whatever the `current-user` relation points at.

-Knowing this, we can adapt our API to simply assume this and pre-emptively send that information over:
+Knowing this, we can change our API to simply assume this and pre-emptively send that resource over:

 ```json